prerender/prerender/README.md

 `Default: 500`

-### followRedirect
+### followRedirects
 ```
 var prerender = require('./lib');

 var server = prerender({
-    followRedirect: false
+    followRedirects: false
 });

 server.start();
 ```

 Whether Chrome follows a redirect on the first request if a redirect is encountered.
 Normally, for SEO purposes, you do not want to follow redirects.
 Instead, you want the Prerender server to return the redirect to the crawlers so they can update their index.
 Don't set this to `true` unless you know what you are doing.
-You can also set the environment variable of `FOLLOW_REDIRECT` instead of passing in the `followRedirect` parameter.
+You can also set the environment variable of `FOLLOW_REDIRECTS` instead of passing in the `followRedirects` parameter.

 `Default: false`